smith-tinkerlab/repytah/README.md

 ## Current and Future Work - Elements of the Package

 * Aligned Hierarchies - This is the fundamental output of the package, of which derivatives can be built.
-The aligned hierarchies for a given music-based data stream is the collection of all possible **hierarchical** structure decompositions, **aligned** on a common time axis.
+The aligned hierarchies for a given sequential data stream is the collection of all possible **hierarchical** structure decompositions, **aligned** on a common time axis.
 To this end, we offer all possible structure decompositions in one cohesive object.
   * Includes walk through file example.py using supplied input.csv
   * _Forthcoming_ Distance metric between two aligned hierarchies
 * _Forthcoming_ Aligned sub-Hierarchies - (AsH) - These are derivatives of the aligned hierarchies and are described in [Aligned sub-Hierarchies: a structure-based approach to the cover song task](http://ismir2018.ircam.fr/doc/pdfs/81_Paper.pdf)